psychbruce/bruceR/README.md

 devtools::install_github("psychbruce/bruceR")
 ```

-You might see these messages in console:
+During installation, you might see these in console:
 ```
 These packages have more recent versions available.
 Which would you like to update?